 - any duty the employer was under to prevent the detrimental conduct or to take reasonable steps to ensure the detrimental conduct was not engaged in.

-To manage these new requirements, we anticipate that businesses will need to implement training across the organisation, to ensure that whistleblower disclosures are recognised and dealt with confidentially and sensitively, and ensure that whistleblowers are not subjected to detrimental conduct.
+To manage these requirements, we anticipate that businesses will need to implement training across the organisation, to ensure that whistleblower disclosures are recognised and dealt with confidentially and sensitively, and ensure that whistleblowers are not subjected to detrimental conduct.
 Any whistleblower process should also be actively managed and reviewed for effectiveness.

 Compliant whistleblower policies must be implemented